-Artistic members of MUUF presented a display of their own work.
+Artistic members of MUUF presented a display in December

 The art on the walls during December 2016, was by Tim Parker from Naples.
 The works of art were for sale with a percentage going to MUUF.
 Talk to Chris MacCormack, 941-727-5183 to purchase one.